-New accounting standards effective January 1, 2015
+New accounting standards effective for annual periods on or after January 1, 2018:

-IFRS 9 Financial Instruments - IFRS 9 was issued in November 2009 and contained requirements for financial assets.
+i.
+IFRS 9 Financial Instruments- IFRS 9 was issued in November 2009 and contained requirements for financial assets.
 This standard addresses classification and measurement of financial assets and replaces the multiple category and measurement models in IAS 39 for debt instruments with a new mixed measurement model having only two categories: Amortized cost and fair value through profit or loss.
 IFRS 9 also replaces the models for measuring equity instruments and such instruments are either recognized at the fair value through profit or loss or at fair value through other comprehensive income.
 Where such equity instruments are measured at fair value through other comprehensive income, dividends are recognized in profit or loss to the extent not clearly representing a return of investment; however, others gains and losses (including impairments) associated with such instruments remain in accumulated other comprehensive income indefinitely.